-Sun Life Granite Portfolios and Tactical ETF Portfolios
+Sun Life Granite Portfolios, Tactical ETF Portfolios and Sun Life Risk Managed U.S. Equity Fund

-In general, there will be no proxies for the Portfolios to vote as they generally hold securities of other mutual funds, which typically provide voting rights in very limited circumstances.
-To the extent these Portfolios invest in exchange-traded funds, the Manager is responsible for voting any proxies received.
-For units of other mutual funds managed by the Manager or an affiliate of the Manager held by a Portfolio, the Portfolio would be prohibited from voting such units.
-The Manager may, in its discretion, choose to flow-through any voting rights regarding such units to investors in the Portfolios.
-In the event that there are proxies for the Portfolios to vote, the Manager will vote the proxies using the same process as described below for the BlackRock ETFs.
+In general, there will be no proxies for these Funds to vote as they generally hold securities of other mutual funds, which typically provide voting rights in very limited circumstances.
+To the extent these Funds invest in exchange-traded funds, the Manager is responsible for voting any proxies received.
+For units of other mutual funds managed by the Manager or an affiliate of the Manager held by a Fund, the Fund would be prohibited from voting such units.
+The Manager may, in its discretion, choose to flow-through any voting rights regarding such units to investors in the Funds.
+In the event that there are proxies for the Funds to vote, the Manager will vote the proxies using the same process as described below for the BlackRock ETFs.